jack-akers/words-R-us/README.md

 ## Usage

-To use the Words R Us Application, follow these steps:
+To use the Words Я Us Application, follow these steps:

-1. Open the Words R Us Application in your web browser.
+1. Open the Words Я Us Application in your web browser.
 2. Use the search bar to search for a word.
 3. The application will display the searched words definition and synonyms.
 4. When the page is refreshed, the application will display a new random word and its definition.